Some of the features described in this article might be available only for Tracked Campaigns. Learn more.

 City-level campaigns process search volumes and ranks from the specific city.

 Note: The ranks are provided on a city-level basis, no matter the campaign localization level, because Google identifies the user location at least at a city level, based on the IP location (if not more precise than that).
-So even if technically it's possible to get ranks at the country level, a SERP not localized at the city level (at least) is very unlikely to be seen by a user.
+So even if it's technically possible to get ranks at the country level, it won't possibly be the best option because a SERP that is not localized at the city level (at least) is unlikely to be seen by a user.

 Multi-location campaigns